Martz99/Martz99/README.md

 - 👋 Hi, I’m @Martz99
 - 👀 I’m interested in Graphic & Web Design
 - 🌱 I’m currently learning UI/UX Design
-- 💞️ I’m looking to collaborate on with with dynamic people who want to teach inexperienced young people!
+- 💞️ I’m looking to collaborate on with dynamic people who want to teach inexperienced young people!
 - 📫 How to reach me on: wwww.martavitali.eu/wordpress/

 <!---